castle stays in the uk

 10. Crossbasket Castle

-Crossbasket Castle is a beautiful 17th-century residence that has been meticulously transformed into a luxury hotel.
-It is on 14 acres of well-manicured grounds with access to a riverside walk leading to a small waterfall.
+Crossbasket Castle is a beautiful 17th-century residence meticulously transformed into a luxury hotel.
+It is on 14 acres of well-manicured gardens with access to a riverside walk leading to a small waterfall.

-The castle hotel has spacious rooms that offer traditional and opulent tastes, with intricate gold leaf cornicing, chandeliers, ceiling roses, drapes, wood paneling, and antique furniture.
+The castle hotel has spacious rooms offering traditional and opulent tastes, intricate gold leaf cornicing, chandeliers, ceiling roses, drapes, wood paneling, and antique furniture.
 All the bathrooms feature traditional Lefroy Brooks fittings, Quercus toiletries, marble floor tiles, and rainfall showers.

 This historic hotel has a Castle View Restaurant, which overlooks the castle as you dine.
 The Albert and Michel Roux Jr Restaurant serves up tasting, dinner, lunch, lounge, and afternoon tea menus, accompanied by an extensive wine list.